Jacques Hétu: Compositions

 Hétu is the most frequently performed Canadian classical composer, well known for his five symphonies, each of which was enthusiastically received by initial audiences and critics.

 His Variations for Piano, Op.
 8, composed in 1964, display his serial-atonal style.
 The work was recorded by Glenn Gould in 1967 as a project for the Canadian Centennial.
 Canadian pianist Ronald Turini performed the Variations on tour in 1967.
 With these performances of the Variations by Canada's two most acclaimed pianists, Hétu's name vaulted to the fore of Canadian classical music, and the composer was soon inundated with commissions for new works.
 Demand for his music would remain strong for the rest of his life.

 Hétu's Third Symphony (1971) marked a turn in direction for his compositional technique toward a more tonal and traditional style.
 This work became an important success and was featured in world tours by the Canadian National Arts Centre Orchestra of Ottawa.

-In 1985 he composed Missa pro trecenteismo anno, a large-scale choral setting of the Roman Catholic Mass to celebrate the 300th anniversary of Bach's birth.
+In 1985 he composed Missa pro trecentesimo anno, a large-scale choral setting of the Roman Catholic Mass to celebrate the 300th anniversary of Bach's birth.
 The work was commissioned by the Canadian Broadcasting Corporation and premiered on the CBC radio network.

 Hétu's Trumpet Concerto (1987), commissioned for and premiered by a Canadian soloist, was first played in the U.S. in 1992 by the New York Philharmonic under Kurt Masur, with the orchestra's Philip Smith as soloist, boosting Hétu's international profile.

 His Organ Concerto (2000) was premiered by Rachel Laurin with the Edmonton Symphony Orchestra conducted by Mario Bernardi in 2002.

 Hétu's Concerto for Two Guitars, composed in 2007, was premiered by Marc Deschennes and André Roi with the Orchestre Métropolitain conducted by Yannick Nézet-Séguin.

 Also in 2007 Hétu composed Légendes, his Op.
 76, for orchestra, an evocation of three Québec legends that reflects French-Canadian folk-music influences.

 On 3 March 2010 the Toronto Symphony Orchestra premiered the Fifth Symphony under the baton of its music director, Peter Oundjian.
 It is not known whether this commission, Hétu's Op.
 81, was his last completed work.
 The final choral movement of what is a large-scale score sets the “underground” poem by Paul Éluard, Liberté, which had circulated during the French Resistance in the 1940s.
 World War II in France is indeed the subject of the symphony as a whole, as the quasi-programmatic titles of its four movements indicate: Prologue, L'Invasion, L'Occupation, Liberté.